LazyKB/mc-installer/README.md

 This doesn't always work though, and can be slow if you want to add a lot of mods.

 ### Adding mods or plugins using Filezilla
-If you want a GUI for adding files from your own computer to the server you can make use of [Filezilla](https://filezilla-project.org/)
+If you want a GUI for adding files from your own computer to the server you can make use of [Filezilla](https://filezilla-project.org/) which can connect to your server with the sftp protocol, using the same login method you used to access ssh, which will allow you to download mods to your own computer and then add them to the server.